aya49/omics_asthma/README.md

 ```
 ├─── code (this repository)
 ├──+ data
-|  ├─+ genotype (affymetrix axiom .calls matrix): note there is one genotyping DNA data per patient
+|  ├─+ dna (affymetrix axiom .calls matrix): note there is one genotyping DNA data per patient
 |  | ├── plink (plink software for imputation)
 |  | ├── hapmap (hapmap ref for imputation)
 |  | └── reference_SNP